Table of Contents

 Which Guitar is Right for You?

-It’s time to choose the guitar that’s right for you!
-At least now that you are more informed about the differences between acoustic and classical guitars.
+So maybe it’s time to choose the guitar that’s right for you.
+At least now that you are more informed you can choose between acoustic and classical guitars.
 Consider your preferences, musical objectives, and comfort levels when making this choice.

 Musical Ambitions